 When will the counterpart licence disappear?

 If your licence was issued before the photo licences were first introduced in 1998, you should still retain your paper counterpart.
-If you want to be absolutely sure you no longer need yours, check out the DVLA briefing pack which contains all of the information you will need about the changes.
+If you want to be absolutely sure you no longer need yours, check out the government advice which contains all of the information you will need about the changes.

 What will the DVLA use instead?